(251) 210-2773

 Ask your dentist about professional fluoride treatments, especially if your child is prone to cavities.
 These treatments are quick and painless, providing an additional layer of protection.

-See also What Can I Expect During A Routine Dental Check-up?
+See also What Should I Do If I React To A Dental Anesthetic?

 How Can I Reduce The Risk Of Cavities In My Childs Teeth?